 - Gluteus minimus- the smallest muscle of the three and lays just under the gluteus medius

 It is important to target all 3 of these muscles for growth.
-And there’s literally so many different exercises out there that target your glutes that you are bound to find ones that are highly effective specifically to your body.
+And there are literally so many different exercises out there that target your glutes that you are bound to find ones that are highly effective specifically to your body.

 5 Favorite Exercises To Build Your Glutes